ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 Here are more technical resources from [Bitcoin Optech](https://bitcoinops.org/en/topics/compact-block-filters/).

-## Does ZEUS PAY work if you use another LSP or if you have your own channels set up?
+## Does ZEUS Pay work if you use another LSP or if you have your own channels set up?

-Yes, but for best results, a 0-conf channel from OLYMPUS will work best because then you'll reap the benefits of the zero fee routing.
+Yes, but for best results, a 0-conf channel from OLYMPUS will work best because then you'll have a direct routing path from the service to your node.

 There's a fixed routing budget and it can be tricky trying to redeem small amounts if OLYMPUS cannot find a cheap enough route to you.